jsdoc2md/dmd/README.md

 ```

 ## Customising
-You can customise the generated documentation to taste by overriding the default, or adding new partials or helpers.
+You can customise the generated documentation to taste by overriding or adding partials and/or helpers.

-For example, let's say you wanted a datestamp at the bottom of your generated docs:
+For example, let's say you wanted this datestamp at the bottom of your generated docs:

 ```
 **documentation generated on Sun, 01 Mar 2015 09:30:17 GMT**